23 August 2019

 Factorial Survey Designs

-Prof. Dr. Katrin Auspurg, full professor in Sociology, area Quantitative Methods of Empirical Research, Department of Sociology, Ludwig Maximilian University Munich, Germany;
+Prof. Dr. Katrin Auspurg holds a full professorship in Sociology, area Quantitative Methods of Empirical Research, Dept. of Sociology at the LMU Munich.

-Dr. Carsten Sauer is researcher at the Faculty of Sociology at Bielefeld Univer
+Dr. Carsten Sauer is a research fellow at the Department of Sociology at Radboud University Nijmegen.

 Participants will find the course useful if they: